vignesh14052002/KnowledgeBase/ventures.md

 	- Problem in running deepspeed example (config file not found)
 	- Problem in using small dataset (error in line 349 , numsamples)
 	- Deepspeed using 100% of GPU
+	- whats peekimon by sujeeth and how it is related to naveen's AI idea